rmsk2/moreorless/readme.md

 # Moreorless

 This is a simple text editor for the Foenix F256 family of modern retro computers.
-It allows you to load a text file (remark: SuperBASIC programs are also text files) into RAM and to navigate through it as well as editing the loaded file in 80x60 or 80x30 text mode.
+You can edit files in 80x60 or 80x30 text mode.
 The following commands are supported (remark: Use the `Windows` key instead of the `Foenix` key when using a PS/2 keyboard.)

 - Pressing `Cursor left` and `right` moves the cursor horizontally
 - Pressing `Cursor up` and `down` moves the cursor one line up or down